danpros/htmly/README.md

 Here's the explanation (separated by an underscore):

 - `2014-01-31-12-56-40` is the published date.
 The date format is `yyyy-mm-dd-hh-mm-ss`
-- `tag1,tag2,tag3` is the tag, separated by comma
+- `tag1,tag2,tag3` are the tags, separated by commas
 - `databaseless-blogging-platform-flat-file-blog` is the URL

 For static pages, we use the following format: